Tikopia: European contact

+Population, economy, and culture

 The population of Tikopia is about 1,200, distributed among more than 20 villages mostly along the coast.
 The largest village is Matautu on the west coast (not to be confused with Mata-Utu, the capital of Wallis and Futuna).
 Historically, the tiny island has supported a high-density population of a thousand or so.
 Strict social controls over reproduction prevented further increase.

 Tikopians practice an intensive system of agriculture (which has been compared to permaculture), similar in principle to forest gardening and the gardens of the New Guinea Highlands.
 Their agricultural practices are strongly and consciously tied to the population density.
 For example, around 1600, the people agreed to slaughter all pigs on the island, and substitute fishing, because the pigs were taking too much food that could be eaten by people.
 Tikopians have developed rituals and figurative constructions related to their fishing practices.

 Unlike the rapidly Westernizing society of much of the rest of Temotu Province, Tikopia society is little changed from ancient times.
 Its people take great pride in their customs, and see themselves as holding fast to their Polynesian traditions while they regard the Melanesians around them to have lost most of theirs.
-The island is controlled by four chiefs (ariki) Kafika, Tafua, Taumako and Fangarere, with Kafika recognised as the first among equals.
+The island is controlled by four chiefs (ariki): Kafika, Tafua, Taumako and Fangarere, with Kafika recognised as the first among equals.

 Tikopians have a highly developed culture with a strong Polynesian influence, including a complex social structure.